Owning a controller is a must today, even if you are a PC gamer!

 - Hair trigger locks – The Xbox One Elite controller incorporates unique hair trigger locks that can easily be switched on or off on the fly.
 This is a feature that shooter fans are sure to appreciate, as it can render precise shots both easier and more pleasant to make.

 - Expensive – As you may have guessed, the “Elite” Xbox One controller is quite a bit pricier than its regular counterpart.
 As a matter of fact, it is more than twice the price of a regular Xbox One controller, with prices going as far up as $150.
-That said, only the most hardcore of gamers with the highest performance requirements would be willing to pay that much for a controller.
+That said, only the most hardcore of gamers with the highest performance requirements would be willing to pay that amount for a controller.

 - Lack of durability – Despite the quality build, some parts of the controller just don’t seem to take the long-term wear and tear all that well.
 Specifically, the sticks and bumpers seem most susceptible to getting damaged due to extensive use.